This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Nowadays, we’ve all come to expect nice, crispy photos when we’re shopping online.
 I bring this up because the photos of the Old Smokey Electric Smoker frankly aren’t to the level of quality that you’re probably used to.
 Don’t let that fool you though.
 Despite the somewhat granular photos, this thing is well deserving to be on our best electric smoker list.

-There’s 2 cooking racks, and beneath those you have a drip pan to catch food drippings and juices along with the heating element.
+There are 2 cooking racks, and beneath those you have a drip pan to catch food drippings and juices along with the heating element.
 It’s a really basic and straightforward design that’s also highly effective.

 The major downside to this unit is that it doesn’t feature a built in temperature gauge.
 Which means you’d need to invest in a probe smoker thermometer to assist you while you smoke.